Hustlers (film): Production

+Development

 In February 2016, it was announced that Jessica Elbaum, Will Ferrell and Adam McKay would produce Hustlers, under their Gloria Sanchez Productions banner.
 The film was also produced by Elaine Goldsmith-Thomas, and Jennifer Lopez through Nuyorican Productions.
 In May 2016, Annapurna Pictures was announced to co-produce and finance the film, with the studio's Megan Ellison and Chelsea Barnard serving as executive producers.
 In October 2018, it was announced Annapurna had dropped the film, with STX Entertainment acquiring distribution rights to the film.
 Annapurna allegedly dropped the film due to budget concerns.

 Hustlers was directed by Lorene Scafaria from a screenplay she wrote.
 Upon first receiving Scafaria's script, Gloria Sanchez Productions first had Martin Scorsese in mind to direct, while also considering Adam McKay.
 Producer Jessica Elbaum stated that their initial approach was to "send this to the people that we've seen make this type of movie."
 After Scorsese and other directors passed on the project, producers ultimately gave Scafaria, who had refused to take on other directorial projects in hopes of directing Hustlers, the green-light to direct.
 Scafaria convinced the producers to hire her as director with a two-minute sizzle reel she created to demonstrate her concept.
 Scafaria described the "judgment that people have about strippers" as a challenge in getting the film made.
 According to producer Elaine Goldsmith-Thomas, who was pitching Hustlers to a range of studios after Annapurna dropped it, "[the male studio executives] were a little uncomfortable.
 Everybody could see the commercial value of this movie, but they were like, 'Can they just drug the bad guys?
 Can they just do it to the people that deserve it?'"